giantswarm/docs/src/content/reference/web-interface/_index.md

   - https://github.com/orgs/giantswarm/teams/sig-ux
 ---

-# The Web Interface
+# The web interface

-If we did our job well then our Web Interface is so intuitive and easy to use that this reference isn't necessary.
+If we did our job well then our web interface is so intuitive and easy to use that this reference isn't necessary.

-However, for those of you interested in having an overview of what is possible with our Web Interface, and how to access it, read on!
+However, for those of you interested in having an overview of what is possible with our web interface, and how to access it, read on!

-## Where can I find the Web Interface
+## Where can I find the web interface

 The URL to your installation's web interface is handed to you once Giant Swarm staff finishes the initial setup.